Alok-Tungal/Diabetes-Risk-Analysis-PowerBI/README.md

 ---

-## 🧾 Resume Line Example

-"Built a Cotiviti-style Diabetes Risk Analysis Dashboard in Power BI with 25+ visuals, using DAX, custom metrics, and drill-down features to identify high-risk patient segments."

----

 ## 📌 How to Use

-1. Open Power BI → File → Open
+1. Open Power BI → File → Open → `diabetes_patient_health_data.pbit
 2. Click through pages for visuals
 3. Use slicers to filter Age/BMI/Diabetes Status
 4. Export as PDF or PowerPoint for presentations